-- CentOS 5.5 (=RedHat Enterprise Linux 5.5)

-- Basic/minimal installation: Commandline only (no GUI), no special applications installed

-- Two users are available:

-- Username "user", Password "user"

-- Normal user, no special permissions

-- Username "root", Password "root"

-- Administrator

-- Keyboard: German, but "\" is "shift-ü"

-- Investigative tools: /mnt/cdrom/bin

-- Perhaps useful: "export PATH=/mnt/cdrom/bin" to ensure to run only "our" programs

-- Note: Libraries will still be loaded from system; the tools are not statically compiled!
+- CentOS 5.5 (=RedHat Enterprise Linux 5.5) - Basic/minimal installation: Commandline only (no GUI), no special applications installed - Two users are available: - Username "user", Password "user" (Normal user, no special permissions) - Username "root", Password "root" (Administrator) - Keyboard: German, but "\" is "shift-ü" - Investigative tools: /mnt/cdrom/bin (needs to be mounted first!) - Perhaps useful: "export PATH=/mnt/cdrom/bin" to ensure to run only "our" programs - Note: Libraries will still be loaded from system; the tools are not statically compiled!

-The image will be distributed in the class on DVDs!
+The image will be distributed in the class on DVDs/memory stick and can be downloaded from the website (Password for ZIP is disclosed in class)!